Staging and grading for lymphoma

 Staging

-Staging is a way of describing how far non-Hodgkin lymphoma has spread throughout the body.
-These tests help your doctors work out the stage of the cancer.
-The table below describes the different stages of non-Hodgkin lymphoma.
+The table below explains the different stages of Hodgkin and non-Hodgkin lymphoma.
 Knowing the stage helps your doctor work out the best treatment for you.

-As well as a number, each stage is given a letter (A or B) based on whether you have specific symptoms:
+As well as a number, each stage may be given a letter based on if you have specific symptoms.
+The letter A means you have no B symptoms, while the letter B means you have the B symptoms.

 Grading